wp-plugins/wp-geshi-highlight/readme.txt

 * Less CSS code compared to other highlighters when a lot of code is displayed.
 * Clean and well-documented source code.

+WP-GeSHi-Highlight is a largely rewritten version of [WP-Syntax](http://wordpress.org/extend/plugins/wp-syntax/).
+Compared to WP-Syntax, WP-GeSHi-Highlight
+* provides valid HTML when line numbering is activated (via GeSHi's GESHI_HEADER_PRE_VALID setting).
+* creates less HTML source code.
+* delivers an improved default style sheet.
+* has more styling flexibility.
+* has the cleaner source code.
+* makes more use of up-to-date WordPress API calls.

 **III) Usage:**
 Bear in mind: don't use the visual post editor.
 Then, it is very simple.
 Insert code blocks like this: